XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Actions get_organisation_actions(xero_tenant_id)

-Retrieve a list of the key actions your app has permission to perform in the connected organisation.
+Retrieves a list of the key actions your app has permission to perform in the connected Xero organisation.

 ### Example